 Austin was a three-sport athlete in high school; football, baseball and basketball.
 He also participated in Key Club, Kids Against Bad Decisions, Student Council and Journalism.
 Austin will be attending Concordia University, Chicago.

-The World Sweeping Association offered two scholarships in 2013 and will do so again in 2014.
+The World Sweeping Association began offering scholarships in 2013 and has continued to do so ever since.
 To be eligible, a student must be enrolled or enrolling in an accredited university or technical school and be the son or daughter of an employee of a power sweeping company.
 Complete details are included in the application and instruction documents linked below.

-All applications for the 2014-2015 academic year, as well as supporting information, must be postmarked by, or received by, the WSA office no later than July 1, 2013.
-The decision on the scholarship awards will be made by the WSA Scholarship Advisory Board, and the winning students contacted, no later than August 1, 2014.
-Scholarship monies will be sent directly to the school or university being attended by the recipient, unless other arrangements are required.
+All applications for the 2015-2016 academic year, as well as supporting information, must be postmarked by, or received by, the WSA office no later than July 1, 2015.
+The decision on the scholarship awards will be made by the WSA Scholarship Advisory Board, and the winning students contacted, no later than August 1, 2015.
+Scholarship monies will be sent directly to the school or university being attended by the recipient by September 1, 2015, unless other arrangements are required.

 WSA will be providing one scholarship in the name of the late Dale McCaskill, Sr., a long-time power sweeping contractor who was killed in a car accident in 2011.
 The other is in the name of the late Carl J. Austin, who was sweeping contractor before becoming a manager with well-known sweeper manufacturer, Schwarze Industries, Inc., for many years.
 If the sweeping company the winning applicant(s) works for IS a member of the World Sweeping Association, the amount awarded will be $2,000.
 Otherwise, the scholarship will be in the amount of $1,000.

 As the World Sweeping Association Scholarship Program enters its third year we welcome any ideas on how it might be modified and/or expanded.
 If you have questions or comments, please let us know.
 For complete information about eligibility, as well as the information needed to apply, use the links shown below.